 I'm Professor of Craft, Digital Creativity and Wellbeing in the School of Design at Northumbria University, Newcastle, UK.
-As a jeweller and a researcher most of my work has been concerned with the establishment and development of digital jewellery in academic research as meaningful forms of object - things that connect us to each other and ourselves in gentle ways across a range of human contexts.
+My design education was in the field of jewellery and as a researcher most of my work has been concerned with the establishment and development of digital jewellery in academic research as meaningful forms of object - things that connect us to each other and ourselves in gentle ways across a range of complex human contexts.
+I've collaborated with academics from HCI, Computer Science, Health Disciplines and Design over the past 20 years.
 I'm passionate about the poetic and relational qualities of jewellery; of working with people in creative and dialogical ways; of craft as a methodology in a complex digital culture and of the potential of thinking through making/finding meaning through making.

 Recent work stems from leading the Enabling Ongoingness research project funded by the EPSRC in the context of bereavement, end of life and dementia in order to support sense of self and relationships with others in relation to the notion of ongoingness.